The footfile is something that is rarely used but something that could save you time and money especially if you have thick toenails or hard skin.

 The above is a wooden footfile with 116 reviews, cheap and 4.5 stars.
 Looks cool.
-Don't use it wet.
-You can get it from Amazon here.
+Don't have to use it wet.

-The above is 3 footfiles for a good price.
-4.5 stars and 16 reviews.
-The metal one is sold by itself for cheaper (not by much) but as we have discussed metal is OK but the sand paper type ones are nicer :).
-You can get all 3 from Amazon here.
+The above are 3 footfiles for a good price.
+4.5 stars and 16 reviews on Amazon.
+The metal one is sold by itself for cheaper (not by much) but as we have discussed metal is OK but the sand paper type ones are nicer :)

 The medical information on the ldfootcare.com web site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
 This information is not intended to be patient education, does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.